dragnilar/WolvenKit-DX/README.md

 - Cleaned up various spelling mistakes and/or other typographical errors.
 - Removed the (in my opinion) annoying recent files feature; it was buggy and I found it to be a nuisance since it kept reopening files that I had closed on subsequent loads.
 - Added one click mod build / quick build feature that builds a mod with all default parameters.
 Can be invoked using the ribbon hot keys as well.
+- Removed the dependency on the Visual Plus library/NuGet package (it was only being used for the package creator window) and replaced it with an equiv equivalent window that uses DevExpress' graphics instead.
+Also made some small improvements to it (icons, themable, better error handling and notifications for when packages are successfully created).
 - Upgraded to target .NET 4.8, I did not see any reason to leave it on 4.6.x.

 # What About Changes Made To The Original Wolven-Kit?